-Misty Ketchikan, the rainiest town in southeast Alaska, is known as the "Salmon Capital of the World."
-The town offers the perfect blend of activities: spend the morning kayaking in Misty Fjords or hiking up Deer Mountain, then spend the afternoon poking in and out of fantastic galleries and shops.
+Misty Ketchikan, the rainiest town in Southeast Alaska, is known as the "Salmon Capital of the World."
+The town offers the perfect blend of activities: kayak in Misty Fjords or hike up Deer Mountain in the morning, then poke in and out of fantastic galleries and shops in the afternoon.

 You're bound to visit Creek Street, a row of wooden buildings perched over the water on pilings.
-Today's brightly painted boutiques once catered to gentlemen seeking the company of "sporting women."
-The museum at Dolly's House gives you a glimpse into the bawdy ways of frontier life, though Ketchikan's red-light district wasn't shut down until 1953.
+Brightly painted boutiques once catered to gentlemen seeking the company of "sporting women."
+The museum at Dolly's House gives you a glimpse into the bawdy ways of frontier life, though Ketchikan's red light district wasn't shut down until 1953.

 Legends of a different sort are recorded on totem poles.
-Boasting the world's largest collection of Northwest totems, Ketchikan has plenty of places to see these fascinating works of art.
+Boasting the world's largest collection of Northwest totems, Ketchikan offers plenty of places to see these fascinating works of art.

 English is spoken in Ketchikan.